Relaxation time approximation revisited and non-analytical structure in retarded correlators

 Here, $\alpha$ is an arbitrary constant controlling the energy dependence of the relaxation time, while $t_R$ is independent of momentum.
 The specific value of $\alpha$ is believed to depend on the dynamic details and corresponds to various physical scenarios: $\alpha=0$ corresponds to the traditional AW RTA \cite{1974Phy....74..466A}; $\alpha=0.38$ is argued to well approximate the effective kinetic descriptions of quantum chromodynamics \cite{Rocha:2021zcw,Dusling:2009df,Dusling:2011fd}; while $\alpha=0.5$ is a good modeling in extreme out-of-equilibrium perturbations, e.g., jets, in this case $\tau_R$ is related to the famous jet stopping time \cite{Baier:1996kr,Baier:1996sk}.
 The successes achieved through flexible parameterization suggest that the RTA may effectively model realistic scenarios in practical applications.
 Irrespective of phenomenological considerations from practical simulations, we concentrate solely on the mathematical aspects of the RTA model.
 We demonstrate below that the energy dependence is ascribed to the redefinition of the linearized collision operator

 where $\mathcal{L}_\alpha\equiv E_p^\alpha \mathcal{L}_0$ represents the redefined linearized collision operator with $\mathcal{L}_1$ and $\mathcal{L}_0$ being specific instances.
 It is easily proved that $\mathcal{L}_\alpha$ inherits the positive semidefinite and self-adjoint properties from $\mathcal{L}_0$.
-This can be achieved by redefining the weight function within the inner product definition as $f_0(x,p)E_p^{1-\alpha}$ in Eq.(\ref{inner0}).
-In the following subsections \ref{relax02}, \ref{relax02} and \ref{relax03}, we illustrate that naively truncating $\mathcal{L}_\alpha$ leads to a form resembling the energy-dependent RTA; however the resulting RTA-like model is not well-defined.
+This can be achieved by redefining the weight function within the inner product definition as $f_0(x,p)E_p^{1-\alpha}$ in Eq.(\ref{inner0}), which means the square-integrable function space should be also altered accordingly.
+It should be noted that the corresponding integrals within the definitions should converge, which excludes very large values for $\alpha$.
+In the following subsections \ref{relax02} and \ref{relax03}, we illustrate that naively truncating $\mathcal{L}_\alpha$ leads to a form resembling the energy-dependent RTA; however the resulting RTA-like model is not well-defined.